GANESH-ICMC/ganesh-website/README.md

 ## Building

 Remember to set the env variables.
-All of them are documented in [.env.template](.env.template)
+All of them are documented in [.env.template](.env.template).

+Also, change the site api key in [contato.js](pages/contato.js).

 After that, to build the project: